Wildlife agencies to cancel Trump endangered species rules

 But the Biden administration officials said a reevaluation of the Trump policies showed them to be “problematic” because they limited the government’s ability to advance conservation by protecting areas where plants and animals are found.

-Assistant Secretary for Fish and Wildlife and Parks Shannon Estenoz said the proposal would bring the endangered species law “back into alignment with its original intent and purpose — protecting and recovering America's biological heritage for future generations.”
+Assistant Secretary for Fish and Wildlife and Parks Shannon Estenoz said the proposal would bring the endangered species law “into alignment with its original intent and purpose — protecting and recovering America’s biological heritage for future generations.”

+Republicans lawmakers pushed back.
+Arkansas Rep. Bruce Westerman, the ranking GOP member of the House Natural Resources Committee, called Tuesday’s move a “tone deaf” reversal of needed reforms to the endangered species law.

+Westerman and other Republicans said they were introducing legislation to make the Trump rules permanent.
+That stands little chance of passing while Democrats remain in control of the House and Senate.

 The rule changes under Trump were finalized during his last weeks in office, meaning they’ve had little time to make a significant impact.
 No new critical habitat designations have been affected by the rules since they went into effect in January, Fish and Wildlife spokesperson Brian Hires said.